fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

 would be seriously fought over as well.
 So yes - in the beginning all things are equal.

-And then you make your first moves, start to plan, strategize, politicise, control and manipulate - even if only your own pieces.
+And then you make your first moves, start to plan, strategize, politicize, control and manipulate - even if only your own pieces.
 At some point, even though everyone started off equally (at least from the perspective of the game), _someone_ is going to win.
 At some point, if the board hasn't been